dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ---
 layout: post
-title: "How to Authenticate Firebase and Angular with Auth0"
+title: "How to Authenticate Firebase and Angular with Auth0: Part 1"
-description: "Learn how to authenticate a realtime Firebase and Angular app with AngularFire2, custom Firebase tokens, and Auth0."
+description: "Learn how to authenticate a realtime Firebase and Angular app with an API using Auth0 with custom Firebase tokens."
 longdescription: "Long description should be between 230-320 characters."
 date: 2017-12-20 8:30
 category: Technical guide, Firebase, Angular